OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/multiaccountlinking/README.txt

 }</programlisting>
 ++++

 You can verify this in the Admin UI.
-Click Configure &gt; Mappings &gt;
-`managedUser_systemLdapAccounts` &gt; Properties &gt; Link Qualifiers.
+Click Configure > Mappings > `managedUser_systemLdapAccounts` > Properties > Link Qualifiers.
 You should see `insured` and `agent` in the list of configured Link Qualifiers.

 In addition, this sample also includes a transformation script between an LDAP